lukemadera/grunt-forever-multi/README.md

 ```

 ## Development
-(see https://npmjs.org/doc/developers.html for notes on publishing npm modules in general)
+See https://npmjs.org/doc/developers.html for notes on publishing npm modules in general.
 - run grunt to ensure no issues
 - bump version number in package.json
 - update CHANGELOG (and potentially this README) file